Poggen/portfolio/content/blog/about-my-new-personal-site.md

 ---
 Welcome to my new site.
 As a designer interested in code I decided to try and build a site on my own this time.
 I'd like to share a few useful resources I used.

-I've been interested in React for quite a while and started off by taking courses by Meng Too at [Design+Code.](https://designcode.io/) I find his courses easy to follow since he comes with a design background and most of the chapters is building things that actually work.
+I've been interested in React for quite a while and started off by taking courses by Meng Too at [Design+Code.](https://designcode.io/) I find his courses easy to follow since he has a design background and most of the chapters is about building things that actually work.

 ![](https://jakobmagnusson.se/assets/site1.png)